All the latest "drug equality" related news.

 (3rd November 2009)

-Further members of the Advisory Council on the Misuse of Drugs quit in protest at the dismissal of David Nutt.
+Further members of the Advisory Council on the Misuse of

 http://www.timesonline.co.uk/tol/news/politics/article6898456.ece